 Depressed people tend to see things without this bias, so depressed people tend to get more out of Neon Genesis Evangelion.
 They can understand that it's about the inherent cruelty and meaninglessness of life.
 They won't hate it, like more optimistic people would, for not forcing a happy ending.
 Fans like it and celebrate it because it doesn't do what so many other works of fiction do.
 We like seeing an anime that resonates with our own experiences, since so many minimize the struggles or darker aspects of human existence.
 Because, well, most cartoons are made to sell toys.

 Explaining that to people who have never gone through a real psychological struggle in their lives is difficult.
 That's why I think that while Evangelion is extremely healing and cathartic for some people, it's not for everybody.
 Not in the sense that something more fun, like Cowboy Bebop, is.

 So, while being deconstructive does not in and of itself make Evangelion good, more to the point is that it's a particularly good deconstruction.
 Not all deconstructions are good, because not all criticism or commentary on a genre is worth listening to.
-A good deconstruction-heavy work is like an old, sage mentor figure, pointing art in the right new direction, leading the way to progress.
+Good deconstruction-heavy work is like an old, sage mentor figure, pointing art in the right new direction, leading the way to progress.
 Some people resist change.
 Some people don't want to hear unpleasant truths about things they like.